colonwq/ai_toys/simon/macropad/README.md

 - Adafruit Macropad RP2040

-U- SB-C cable for connecting to your computer
+- USB-C cable for connecting to your computer

 ## Software Requirements